tmalsburg/helm-bibtex/README.md

 ## Usage

 The command `helm-bibtex` starts a new search.
-It's recommended to bind it to a convenient key for quick access.
-There are several actions for BibTeX entries:
+It is recommended to bind it to a convenient key for quick access.
+For filtering the following fields are used: author, title, year, and entry-type.
+Regular expressions can be used as search terms.
+Example searches:

+Everything ever published by Keith Rayner:

+    janet fodor

+All phdtheses:

+    phdthesis

+Lyn Frazier's PhD thesis:

+    phdthesis frazier

+Publications about eyetracking (regular expression used to match various spellings: *eyetracking*, *eye tracking*, *eye-tracking*):

+    eye.?tracking

+Conference presentation in 2013:

+    2013 inproceedings

+Articles co-authored by David Caplan and Gloria Waters:

+    article waters caplan

+There are several actions for matching BibTeX entries:

 - Open the PDF file associated with an entry if available (default).
 - Insert BibTeX key at point.